-Measure Activity Priority 1 Adopting a targeted reciprocal teaching programme as a reading intervention for disadvantaged pupils who need additional help to comprehend texts and address vocabulary gaps.
-Priority 2 Engaging with various programmes to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Measure Activity Priority 1 Adopting a teaching programme as a reading intervention for disadvantaged pupils who need additional help to comprehend texts and address vocabulary gaps.
+This will be made using a variety of approaches to engage the pupils Priority 2 Engaging with various programmes to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
 Barriers to learning these priorities address Health or physical need of the pupil to access additional support.
 Low levels of parental support relating to attendance.
 Projected spending £6,000